linxuyalun/BPM-lab/README.md

 **Notice**

 1. The back end's logic is naïve.
 It has no ability to cope with cookie or jwt.
 Do not use the same design idea of HTTP request in *Hermes* in your development.
-The solution now is a trade-off.
+Unfortunately, the solution now is actually hacking
 2. [Back end API](https://github.com/Ddd1101/BPM_2018Fall/blob/master/hw3/README.md).
 3. The back end doesn't support CORS, so if you want to try *Hermes* on loacalhost, make sure you have disabled web security.
 See [here](https://github.com/zhongxia245/blog/issues/28).